 HIBISCUS SHORTBREAD COOKIES

 - Turn out the dough onto a clean, lightly floured surface.
-Gently gather the dough together into a disk by gently patting, not kneading the dough, and pat to flatten the top.
+Gather the dough together into a disk by gently patting, not kneading the dough, and pat to flatten the top.
 Once you have a round disk shape, use a knife or a bench knife to cut directly in half and set aside.

-- Now you can get tricky (optionally) and stuff that dough log into an empty paper towel roll, it should be a snug fit but should slide in and out easily. *The idea behind the paper towel roll is that your dough is going to hold it’s cylindrical shape while it chills instead of having a flat bottom.
+*Optional: now you can get tricky and stuff the dough logs into empty paper towel rolls.
+It should be a snug fit but should slide in and out easily.
+The idea behind the paper towel roll is that your dough is going to hold it’s cylindrical shape while it chills instead of having a flat bottom. - Refrigerate the dough for at least 1 hour, if not 2.
+This allows the dough to set up and hold its round shape nicely when baking.

-- Repeat with second log.
-Then refrigerate the dough for at least 1 hour, if not 2.
-This allows the dough to set up and hold it’s round shape nicely when baking. *You can also freeze the dough at this point.
-Just remember to defrost it overnight in the fridge or at room temperature for about an hour before slicing and baking.
+*You can also freeze the dough at this point.
+Just remember to defrost it overnight in the fridge or at room temperature for about an hour before slicing and baking. - Preheat oven to 325° F.

-- Bake for 16-18 minutes, rotating the pans halfway through the bake.
+- Bake for 14-18 minutes, rotating the pans halfway through the bake.
 They should come out with a golden ring around the edge and be firm to the touch with just a bit of give in the center.

 HIBISCUS TEA GLAZE